NCRCounterpointAPI/APIGuide/README.md

 ## Configuration and Administration
 In progress

+## API Keys and licensing
+Most, but not all calls to the API will require a free API License key (for the client application or script), and a paid registration.ini option for the Counterpoint merchant.
+The endpoint chart below indicates which endpoints require each piece of data.
+See the [API Keys and licensing page](InstallationAndConfiguration/Licensing.md) for more details.

 ### Testing
 For ad hoc testing, we use and recommend the [Postman (Packaged app)](https://chrome.google.com/webstore/detail/postman-rest-client-packa/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
 It's a chrome web app that allows creating and saving REST requests.
 We're writing automated functional tests using Postman (and their $10 "Jetpacks" addon, which is well worth it).